Compact Travel Accessories and Travel Hacks From Full Time Travelers

 I highly recommend the ROQ Silicone 6mm Metallic Silicone Rubber Wedding Band.

-It’s a good size, fits nicely, looks sharp and is cheap.
+It’s a good thickness, fits nicely, looks sharp and is cheap.
+The perfect travel accessory!

 I bought the seven-pack because Matt Loses Things.
 So far I have lost six of them. 😮